dart-ogurets/Ogurets/README.md

 dherkin
 =======
+Gherkin/cucumber implementation in dart.

-Gherkin parser and runner for dart. for Behavior Driven Development (BDD).
+For information on gherkin syntax and Behavior Driven Development (BDD) please see: http://cukes.info/

 Usage
 =====
 Dherkin can be executed in a number of ways.

 cucumberd